kibb/LINA/README.md

 ## Contents
 In this repository, we provide three pieces of code, with each one provided both as a Jupyter notebook file (.ipynb), where each cell can be run separately, and as a .py file which can be executed all-at-once:
 1. LINA_Train: this can be used to train a new U-Net model from scratch using pairs of images (inputs and labels).
 2. LINA_Test: this can be used for inference on new transmitted-light (TL) images using one of our pre-trained models.
+   The typical running time on a desktop computer should be around a few minutes.
+The actual time varies depending on your system configuration.
-3. LINA_Transfer: this can be used to apply transfer-learning on the pre-trained model with new pairs of TL images and fluorescent labels.
+4. LINA_Transfer_Learning: this can be used to apply transfer-learning on the pre-trained model with new pairs of TL images and fluorescent labels.

 We provide four pre-trained models requiring different input types, inside the folder 'Models':
 1. PixelRegressionModel: a pixel-regression neural network model that expects 8-plane QPI inputs